Logos and uniforms of the New York Giants: 2016–present: Color Rush and 1980–1999 throwback uniform

 For two games in 2022, the Giants would wear a throwback blue uniform based on the home uniforms from that same era.
 Unlike the Color Rush uniform, the design stayed mostly true to the originals, including a darker blue alternate helmet with the "GIANTS" wordmark.
 These would be worn October 2 against the Chicago Bears, and December 4 against the Washington Commanders.
 For 2023, the Giants wore the blue throwbacks October 22 against Washington and December 11 against Green Bay, and the alternate dark blue helmets were paired with the white Color Rush uniform on October 15 when the Giants visited the Buffalo Bills.
 In 2024, the Giants would once again wear their throwback blue uniform against the Commanders on November 8.

 Ahead of the 2025 season, the Giants brought back the white vintage Color Rush uniforms for two games: November 9 against the Bears, and November 16 against the Packers.
 These uniforms will now be worn full-time with the dark blue throwback helmets.
 The throwback blue uniform would be worn November 2 against the 49ers, and December 14 against the Commanders.

+For 2026, both throwback uniforms would be worn twice each.
+The vintage white uniform was worn November 11 at the Eagles, and November 15 against the Commanders.
+The November 11 game was notable for both teams wearing throwback uniforms, as the Eagles wore their kelly green throwbacks.
+The throwback blue uniform was worn October 4 against the Cardinals and December 6 against the 49ers.